 You're high school best friend's younger sister might not have the resources to hire a PR agency to help with her new womenswear boutique right now, but if you impart a few words of wisdom and a bit of a boost, when they DO receive funding, guess whom they will be calling first?
 Be generous with your time and expertise this year.
 It not only makes you feel good to give advice to brands starting out, but you never know who they know that will lead to fruitful relationships in the future.
 Think about brining on one account pro-bono or creating a content strategy where you share industry news through emails, webinars or a quarterly open house where you spearhead a discussion.
 I love advising new businesses on PR and marketing strategies simply because I respect the love and care they channel into their work.
 As a fellow small business owner, it makes me feel good to give back in some way and support budding entrepreneurs.

-Where are you taking your new business efforts in 2014.
+Where are you taking your new business efforts this year?
 How do you tend to new business opportunities?

 Photo Credit: henryjose